Chris Martin: Net worth, earnings from Coldplay and how he spends it

 Singapore’s ticket-buying spree is just a snapshot of the massive demand for Coldplay concerts, which have been a major source of revenue for the band and, as a result, the members.

-In June 2022, Billboard reported that Coldplay crossed a career total of more than USD 1 billion (INR 81,93,750 crore approx.) from their tours.
+In June 2022, Billboard reported that Coldplay crossed a career total of more than USD 1 billion from their tours.
 This made them only the 11th act to do so, according to Billboard’s Boxscore metric.
 The revenue generated came from more than 12 million tickets sold from 456 reported shows.

 “Coldplay’s average ticket price is less than half of what it costs to see Bad Bunny, who is the top-grossing performer on tour so far this year [2022].
 It’s even cheaper than what Coldplay charged five or six years ago,” noted the report.